diabetes in pets

 Life with pets can be very sweet, but a diagnosis of diabetes can be anything but.
 Diabetes is the result of an insulin deficiency that leads to high blood sugar, and it affects pets in much the same way it affects as people.

 Unfortunately, diabetes in furry friends is on the rise.
 In 2012 alone, Petplan saw claims for insulin-related diabetes (or diabetes mellitus) increase by nearly 66 percent.
 And as a condition that generally requires lifelong maintenance, costs can add up quickly.
 According to 2012 claims data, the average cost of veterinary care for diabetes was more than $900 per incident, with some costs reaching as high as $10,600!

-Early signs of diabetes are easy to ignore, so staying tuned in to any changes in your pet’s eating, drinking, bathroom and behavior habits is essential to catching the disease.
+Early signs of diabetes are easy to ignore, so stay tuned in to any changes in your pet’s eating, drinking, bathroom, and behavior habits is essential to catching the disease.
 Here are some telltale signs your pet might be developing diabetes:

 The cornerstones of diabetic treatment are insulin therapy and diet.
 The goal of a change in diet is to maintain (or achieve) a healthy weight that encourages good glucose regulation.
 Your vet may recommend a high-fiber food to help avoid “spikes” in glucose that can hinder glucose regulation.

 Insulin therapy is the other piece of the diabetes management puzzle.
 The hardest part of giving insulin injections isn’t holding your pet down to be pricked (although, that can be challenging, too), but coordinating schedules so that someone is always available to give your pet injections when he needs them.
 Commitment is key; your pet will most likely need injections every 12 hours for the rest of his life.